Pizzahawaiii/PizzaWorldBuffs/README.md

 Addon for [TurtleWoW](https://turtle-wow.org) that shows Onyxia/Nefarian head cooldown timers.
 Timers are constantly shared between all players, so you will still get them if you're not in the city and even if you weren't online when the buff popped.
 See [below](#how-it-works) for more details on how it works.

-Before requesting a new feature, please check the [roadmap](#roadmap).
-Maybe the feature you want to request is planned already.

 <img src="img/frame.png">

 > [!WARNING]